logandawson/eLog.js/README.md

 startOffDutyHours | decimal | Current off-duty hours at the start of the day.
 Default is 0. startDrivingHours | decimal | Current driving hours at the start of the day.
 Default is 0. startDutyHours | decimal | Current duty hours (driving + on-duty) at the start of the day.
-Default is 0. startDate | string | The last date and time a change in status was made.
+Default is 0. startDate | string | The first date and time a change in status was made.
 For example, if the driver drove through the night set this to when they began driving.